vijayraavi/architecture-center/docs/cloud-adoption/decision-guides/encryption/overview.md

 ### On-premises (hold your own key)

-In certain scenarios, there may be regulatory, policy, or technical reasons why you can't store keys on a key management system provided by a public cloud service.
-In these cases, you must maintain keys using on-premises hardware, and provision a mechanism to allow cloud-based resource to access these keys for encryption purposes.
-Note that a hold your own key approach may not be compatible with all cloud services.
+In certain scenarios, there may be regulatory, policy, or technical reasons why you can't store keys on a cloud-based key management system.
+In these cases, you must generate keys using on-premises hardware, store and manage them using an on-premises key management system, and provision a mechanism to allow cloud-based resource to access these keys for encryption purposes.
+Note that a hold your own key approach may not be compatible with all Azure-based services.

 On-premises key management assumptions: Using an on-premises key management system assumes the following: